 With the brilliant help of Amandeep Madra OBE of the United Kingdom Punjab Heritage Association (UKPHA) and Dr. Tejpal Singh Ralmill – whose great-grandfather’s story is included in this Daily Mail article), not only did I discover my grandfather’s regiment, which turned out to be the 25thPunjabis, but also his service number and other precious information.
 My grateful thanks to both Amandeep and Tejpal.

-The section on the Hong Kong Gurdwara has been left in, as many regiments of Sikh and Indian soldiers, who’d been stationed in Hong Kong over the years, had contributed towards its construction.
+The section on the Hong Kong Gurdwara is included, as many regiments of Sikh and Indian soldiers, who’d been stationed in Hong Kong over the years, had contributed towards its construction.
 Additionally Indian sailors used to stay there when their ships passed through.
 I will add here, that my grandfather who was in charge of stores, ensured (in whatever way he found possible) that the Gurdwara always had provisions.
 I’ve also been told that whenever soldiers went to the Gurdwara for services, most of them took contributions.
 The Gurdwara served as a focal point for Indians arriving in Hong Kong, trying to migrate to Canada, and coming up against the racist Continuous Passage rule, which led to the Komagata Maru Incidentin 1914.

 During the war, the regiment sent drafts to replenish sister regiments fighting in other territories, however I couldn’t find the information on these.
-The 25thPunjabis aren’t listed as serving in France; I’m presuming if my grandfather served at Ypres, he must have been with a draft of soldiers sent to regiments fighting there.
+The 25thPunjabis aren’t listed as serving in France; I’m presuming if my grandfather served at Ypres, he must have been with a draft of soldiers sent to reinforce regiments fighting there.
 The 27thPunjabis were in France.

 The notorious General Dyer, known as The Butcher of Amritsar, for the Jallianwala Bhag Massacre of 1919, commanded the 25thPunjabis in India and Hong Kong.
 Thankfully (from a personal point of view), he was transferred from the regiment around December 1914, and is recorded as arriving in Rawalpindi at that time.
 Dyer never again led the 25thPunjabis.
 During WW1 he commanded the Seistan Force.